• Cake

 Make the Strawberry Layer Cake

-• Make the Strawberry Reduction: Start by pureeing 3/4 lbs of fresh strawberries with a food processor.
-Afterwards, you should be left with about 1 cup of puree.
+• Make the Strawberry Reduction: After cutting off the stems of the strawberries, puree them using a food processor.
+Afterwards, you should be left with 1 cup of puree.
 Place the strawberry puree into a saucepan over medium-low heat and simmer for 30-35 minutes, stirring occasionally.
 When you’re done with the reduction, you should have about 1/2 cup (if you have more, keep cooking!).
 Place the reduced puree into an airtight container and refrigerate it for at least 30 minutes, or until it reaches room temperature.
 Then, whisk it together with the whole milk and set aside.

-• Preheat the oven to 350ºF and prepare three 6-inch or two 9-inch cake pans by spraying the sides with cooking spray and fitting the bottoms with wax or parchment paper circles.
+• Preheat the oven to 350ºF and prepare three 6-inch or two 8-inch cake pans by spraying the sides with cooking spray and fitting the bottoms with wax or parchment paper circles.

 • In a medium sized bowl, place the sifted cake flour, baking powder, baking soda, and salt.
 Whisk to combine and set aside.